-Sleep apnea is when your breathing continually starts and stops while you’re asleep.
+Sleep apnea1 is when your breathing continually starts and stops while you’re asleep.
 Cases can range from mild to severe.
-This disorder comes in three forms: Obstructive, Central, and Complex.
+This disorder comes in three forms: obstructive, central, and complex.

-The Mayo Clinic describes Central sleep apnea as a condition in which your brain doesn’t send signals to the muscles that allow you to breathe, causing you to not breathe for short periods.
-This can lead to shortness of breath or difficulty staying asleep.
+Central sleep apnea is when your brain doesn’t send signals to the muscles that allow you to breathe, causing you to not breathe for short periods and potentially leading to shortness of breath or difficulty staying asleep.1

 This form of sleep apnea is when someone experiences both OSA and CSA.
-Another term for this particular disorder is Treatment-Emergent Central Sleep Apnea.
+Another term for this particular disorder is treatment-emergent central sleep apnea.1

 Learn More: Sleep Apnea Facts